-Birgit Kellner is Full Member of the Austrian Academy of Sciences (since 2021), Adjunct Professor at the University of Heidelberg, Fellow of the Alexander von Humboldt Foundation, and Vice President of the International Association of Buddhist Studies, and Member of the Board of Advisors, Buddhist Digital Resource Center (BDRC).
+Birgit Kellner is Full Member of the Austrian Academy of Sciences (since 2021), Adjunct Professor at the University of Heidelberg, Fellow of the Alexander von Humboldt Foundation, Vice President of the International Association of Buddhist Studies, and Member of the Board of Advisors, Buddhist Digital Resource Center (BDRC).

 - History of Buddhist philosophy and its literature in India and Tibet (special focus: logic and epistemology, Madhyamaka, Yogācāra; theories of negation, theories and conceptions of consciousness, philosophy of mind)

 - Indian Philosophy (literature, terminology, history, debates) on the basis of original-language sources in Sanskrit

 - Codicology and palaeography of Sanskrit